 You'll Also Love: How We're Teaching Indigenous History to Our Kids

 In this simple yet challenging game, you are a dreamcatcher, tasked with the important job of ensuring the little girl under your care has a good night's sleep.
 Catch the bad dreams in your web to destroy them, while running into good dreams will give you bonus points.
 Available for free webplay!
 Unrated.

 A spin on the classic arcade game Space Invaders, this version is designed and programmed by Elizabeth LaPensée, with art by Steven Paul Judd and music by Trevino Brings Plenty.
-Available free online, and for Android and iOS.
+Available free online.
 Ratings vary depending on the platform you choose.

 A soothing online space puzzler simple enough for young ones, with a beautiful soundtrack to match its exquisite physics and extraterrestrial experiences.
 Produced by Renee Nejo.
 Available for $9.99.
 Unrated.

 This is a web-based, interactive storytelling game exploring Treaty 9, collaborated on by the Mushkegowuk and Anishinaabe Peoples of Northeastern and Northwestern Ontario.
 This Cree education game includes several guides for teachers to serve as a companion to the educational game play.
 In order to save your game, users must register and login to create, but other than that it’s free!
 For grades four to ten.